This article provides answers to some frequently asked questions on Intune mobile application management (MAM) and

-The IT admin can define the Intune app protection policy setting 'Recheck the access requirements after (minutes)' in the Intune admin console.
+The IT admin can define the Intune app protection policy setting 'Recheck the access requirements after (minutes)' in the Microsoft Intune admin center.
 This setting specifies the amount of time before the access requirements are checked on the device, and the application PIN screen is shown again.
 However, important details about PIN that affect how often the user will be prompted are:

 - The PIN is shared among apps of the same publisher to improve usability: On iOS/iPadOS, one app PIN is shared amongst all apps of the same app publisher.
 On Android, one app PIN is shared amongst all apps.

 - The 'Recheck the access requirements after (minutes)' behavior after a device reboot: A "PIN timer" tracks the number of minutes of inactivity that determine when to show the Intune app PIN next.
 On iOS/iPadOS, the PIN timer is unaffected by device reboot.
 Thus, device restart has no effect on the number of minutes the user has been inactive from an iOS/iPadOS app with Intune PIN policy.
 On Android, the PIN timer is reset on device reboot.
 As such, Android apps with Intune PIN policy will likely prompt for an app PIN regardless of the 'Recheck the access requirements after (minutes)' setting value after a device reboot.

 - The rolling nature of the timer associated with the PIN: Once a PIN is entered to access an app (app A), and the app leaves the foreground (main input focus) on the device, the PIN timer gets reset for that PIN.
 Any app (app B) that shares this PIN will not prompt the user for PIN entry because the timer has reset.
 The prompt will show up again once the 'Recheck the access requirements after (minutes)' value is met again.